-Here is a group of common phrases in English with meaning that you can learn to enrich your vocabulary and boost your speaking skills.
+Here is a list of common English phrases with meanings and example sentences that can help enrich your vocabulary and boost your speaking skill.

 To be up for something means to want to do it.